CloudCannon/base-jekyll-template/_posts/1000-09-04-serverless.md

 Does Spinnaker support Serverless or other FAAS technologies?

 ## Answer:
 At the moment Spinnaker doesn't have any native support for Serverless technologies.
-If these are a critical part of your deployment worflow you can always utilize Jenkins to do these as part of your application rollout.
+If these are a critical part of your deployment workflow you can always utilize Jenkins to do these as part of your application rollout.
 Since Spinnaker has a native integration with Jenkins, you can create jobs that roll out your Serverless function and trigger them as part of your Pipeline, making them _feel_ native.
 This is one of the many ways to make Spinnaker more extensible.

 ### Related Documentation
 - [Working with Jenkins](https://docs.armory.io/user-guides/working-with-jenkins/)